Status in New England

 Sources of Origin Data

 - Origin data for wildlife were obtained from DeGraaf and Yamasaki (2001).
-Data for birds were also obtained from The Cornell Lab of Ornithology’s Birds of North America (https://birdsna.org/Species-Account/bna/home).
+Data for birds were also obtained from The Cornell Lab of Ornithology’s Birds of the World (https://birdsoftheworld.org/bow/home).

 Invasive, Pest or Pathogen